mroth/phoenix-showdown/README.md

 you haven't read it, go do that now first.
 Go ahead, this will still be here when you get back.
 It won't make much sense unless you've read the original.

-Like many other Elixir fanboys (and I do consider myself one!), I come from a Ruby background.
+Like many other Elixir enthusiasts, I come from a Ruby background.
 That said, I found Rails to be a curious choice for comparison to Phoenix, since Rails is really a kitchen-sink framework meant to handle everything from database migrations to asset-pipeline compilation.
 Sinatra, on the other hand, is a more modular, semi-minimal framework that is appears to be pretty close in philosophy to what Phoenix looks like at the moment (at least to me).

 While I didn't expect the performance to match Elixir/Phoenix, I was curious what would happen if I dropped those same ERB templates in a minimal Sinatra app instead of a Rails one.

-And heck, while I was there, since Express is essentially Sinatra for Node, why not do a quick port over there for comparison too.
+And heck, while I was there, since Express is essentially Sinatra for Node, why not do a quick port over there for comparison too...

 ...And then I realized there was a Sinatra-inspired framework for Go called Martini, so what the heck, I went crazy and made one for that as well...

+**Important note:** My benchmarking here was primarily for fun, not science.
+It was mostly an interesting exercise to write the identical application in many of the "Sinatra-like" web frameworks to see how similar they were across languages.
+More on this later.

 ## Frameworks Compared
 In the end, I had a comparison of the following: